 HARTLEPOOL IN THE 19th CENTURY

 In 1810 part of the old pier was destroyed by a storm.
-However the pier was rebuilt.
+However, the pier was rebuilt.
 After 1813 a toll was charged on ships using the port to maintain the pier.
-In 1808 the old harbour was enclosed and drained but after a court case in 1813 the owner was forced to let the sea submerge it again.
+In 1808 the old harbor was enclosed and drained but after a court case in 1813 the owner was forced to let the sea submerge it again.

 Furthermore a new town called West Hartlepool was created.
 It began when the owners of the railway and the owners of the docks fell out.
 The owners of the railway decided to build their own docks South West of the town.
 The new docks were ready in 1847.
 Almost immediately a new town sprang up nearby.
 It was known as West Hartlepool.
 By the 1880s West Hartlepool had overtaken the old town in size.

 Like all 19th century towns Hartlepool was dirty and unsanitary.
-Hartlepool suffered outbreaks of cholera in the 19th century.
+As a result, Hartlepool suffered outbreaks of cholera in the 19th century.
 An outbreak of cholera in Hartlepool in 1832 killed 57 people.
-A second outbreak in 1849 killed 161 people.
+The second outbreak in 1849 killed 161 people.

 However there were some improvements in 19th century Hartlepool.
 The first bank in Hartlepool opened in 1833.
-From 1836 there was a gas supply (for gas light).
+From 1836 there was a gas supply (for gaslight).
 After 1849 Hartlepool had a piped water supply.
-Moreover, in the 19th century the shipbuilding industry in Hartlepool boomed.
-There was also an iron and steel industry in Hartlepool.
-However fishing continued in Hartlepool as it had for centuries.
+Moreover, in the 19th century, the shipbuilding industry in Hartlepool boomed.
+There was also an iron and steel industry.
+However, fishing continued in Hartlepool as it had for centuries.

 Meanwhile Christ Church near the railway station was built in 1854.
 St Hilda's hospital opened in 1865 and a Borough Hall was built in 1866.
 From 1867 Hartlepool sent an MP to parliament.
 A hospital was built at Throston in 1877.
-In 1870 a breakwater was constructed to protect the north harbour.
+In 1870 a breakwater was constructed to protect the north harbor.
 Ward Jackson Park opened in 1883.
-In 1889 a promenade was built along the sea front at Hartlepool.
+In 1889 a promenade was built along the seafront at Hartlepool.